The Tax Cut and Jobs Act of 2017 offers additional tax breaks for both business owners and individual taxpayers.

 Increased Section 179 Expense Limits

 Section 179 allows you to deduct the cost of qualified business equipment in the year you place it into service, instead of depreciating it over several years.
-For both 2010 and 2011, and later made permanent, the Act increases the amount you can claim as a Section 179 deduction to $500,000, (from $250,000) with a phaseout that starts if your purchases for the year are more than $2 million.
+For 2023, Section 179 deductions are limited to $1,160,000, with a phaseout that starts if your purchases for the year are more than $2,890,000 million.

 General Business Credit Enhanced